ManelCas/data-journalism/openrefine/readme.md

 ![](images/openrefinedone.png)

-###**_Congratulations!
-You now have tidy data!_**
+### Congratulations!
+You now have tidy data!

+...
+Almost.

-Before you put the data into a pivot table, don't forget to use Refine's powerful clustering capability to standardize the plan names.
+On your own, try using the clustering ability in Open Refine to standardize the company names.

 Here's the chart from Tableau that we used to choose the company.
 (It turned out the 2008 data was spotty, so we started the analysis in 2010, and we limited it to those operating in New York City.)